This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 went overseas with an evacuation hospital, her unit landing in North Africa just behind the invasion troops.
 The hospital unit worked with the combat forces throughout the North African campaign then were transferred to Italy with the invasion forces.
 The British Hospital ship on which her unit was being transported to Italy was bombed and sunk by Axis planes just off the coast of Italy.
 Several British nurses lost their lives in the attack and sinking of the ship but all American nurses, including Lt.
 Zinn, were rescued by other ships in the area.

-Several British hospital ships were sunk by aircraft off the Italian coast, though the details appear to match the sinking of the H.M.H.S.
-Newfoundland, which was transporting 103 American nurses to Italy when it was bombed on September 13, 1943.
+Several British hospital ships were sunk by aircraft off the Italian coast, though the details match the sinking of the H.M.H.S.
+Newfoundland, which was transporting 103 American nurses to Italy (including those from the 16th Evacuation) when it was bombed on September 13, 1943.
 Six of the 14 British nurses aboard were killed in the attack but all of the American nurses survived, which fits with the details in the newspaper article.
-At least some of these nurses were members of the 95th Evacuation Hospital, which fits with McNelly’s Patton story; some were also members of the 16th Evacuation Hospital, which was specifically mentioned by McNelly as a unit she might have served with.

-Her Department of Veterans Affairs B.I.R.L.S. record gives her dates of active service as January 10, 1943 to April 6, 1946 and October 15, 1946 to August 31, 1948.
+As of May 10, 1948 (when she flew from Bermuda to New York City), she was working at Percy Jones General Hospital, a U.S. Army hospital in Battle Creek, Michigan.
+Her entry in the U.S. Department of Veterans Affairs B.I.R.L.S.
+Death File gives her dates of active service as January 10, 1943 to April 6, 1946 and October 15, 1946 to August 31, 1948.
 The gap in service would explain why she was apparently reissued a postwar service number.
-The B.I.R.L.S. file apparently has a typo throwing it off by a decade, since her Commonwealth of Pennsylvania Department of Military Affairs Record of Burial Place of Veteran card lists her as serving at Valley Forge Army Hospital and states she left the U.S. Army on August 31, 1958.
+The B.I.R.L.S. file apparently has a typo throwing it off by a decade, since her Commonwealth of Pennsylvania Department of Military Affairs Record of Burial Place of Veteran card listed her as serving at Valley Forge Army Hospital and stated that she left the U.S. Army on August 31, 1958.

 I also learned from another user on Ancestry.com that during the Korean War, Zinn served in the 8055th Mobile Army Surgical Hospital, the unit that was the basis for the book, film, and television series M*A*S*H. Indeed, A Defense Weapon Known to be of Value: Servicewomen of the Korean War Era a book by Linda Witt, Judith Bellafaire, Britta Granrud, and Mary Jo Binker, mentioned Zinn was one of the unit’s original “twelve nurses who had been working at Tokyo General Hospital” when hostilities broke out.
 The book states that she served as an anesthetist.

-Neta’s obituary in the Herald & Review (Decatur, Illinois) states that she served 25 years in the U.S. Army (which is consistent with the 1933 entry date) and that she married her husband, Montella Purks, in 1955.
-No children are mentioned.
+Neta’s obituary in the Herald & Review (Decatur, Illinois) stated that she served 25 years in the U.S. Army (which is consistent with the 1933 entry date) and that she married her husband, Montella Purks, in 1955.
+No children were mentioned.
 She died in Pottstown, Pennsylvania, aged 75.
 She is buried at Arlington National Cemetery.